Python-for-HPC/ramba/README.md

 We run our experiments on a cluster consisting of 4 nodes.
 Each node has 2x Intel(R) Xeon(R) E5-2699 v3 processors (total of 36 cores/72 threads, 2.3GHz nominal), 128GB RAM, and 10 Gig Ethernet.

-We run a "star" stencil operator of radius 2 on a 30000x30000 array of float32 values, and plot normalized throughput (higher is better, Numpy results=1.0).
+We run a "star" stencil operator of radius 2 on a 30000x30000 array of float32 values, and plot normalized throughput (higher is better, NumPy results=1.0).
-We compare Numpy, Numba, Dask, Nums, and Ramba.
+We compare NumPy, Numba, Dask, Nums, and Ramba.
 In addition, we also compare to a C/MPI version.
 In the plot below, each bar is the average of 5 runs.

-We see that Numba does well on a single node, achieveing 90x Numpy throughput.
+We see that Numba does well on a single node, achieveing 90x NumPy throughput.
 Ramba does slightly better, close to the performance of C code.
 Numba is of course limited to a single node.
 On the other hand, Ramba performance scales quite well with additional nodes, just slightly behind C/MPI in absolute performance and scaling.
 Other distributed array solution in Python (Dask Arrays, Nums on Ray) are much slower.
-To be fair, these are still several times (up to 20x in our tests) faster than the baseline Numpy version, but are not even close to the performance achieved by Ramba or C/MPI.
+To be fair, these are still several times (up to 20x in our tests) faster than the baseline NumPy version, but are not even close to the performance achieved by Ramba or C/MPI.
 Ramba achieves 380x
-Numpy throughput on 4 nodes, and achieves 85% of C/MPI performance, with largely unmodified Numpy code.
+NumPy throughput on 4 nodes, and achieves 85% of C/MPI performance, with largely unmodified NumPy code.

 ![Stencil 30k by 30k performance](doc/stencil-4node-20220202.png)